 What if I Can't Apply for FMLA Myself?

-What happens if you don't have time or do not know how to apply for FMLA?
+What happens if you don't have time or do not know ?
 You'll want to be ready when that new family member arrives, so time is of the essence.
 Rather than getting bogged down in all the details, you can let DoNotPay handle things for you.
 With DoNotPay, you can streamline the process and take care of things in a manner that is more in keeping with your own schedule.

 Apply for FMLA With the Help of DoNotPay

 It's entirely possible to skip your HR department and all its internal bureaucracy with assistance from DoNotPay.
 What's more, you can do so without compromising or reducing your parental leave benefits whatsoever.

 If you want to request parental leave but don't know where to start, DoNotPay has you covered in 6 easy steps: